SodimuDemilade/devCamper/README.md

 - Users can only be made admin by updating the database field manually

 ## Security
-- Encrypt passwords and reset tokens
+- Encrypted passwords and reset tokens
-- Prevent cross site scripting - XSS
+- Prevented cross site scripting - XSS
-- Prevent NoSQL injections
+- Prevented NoSQL injections
-- Add a rate limit for requests of 100 requests per 10 minutes
+- Added a rate limit for requests of 100 requests per 10 minutes
-- Protect against http param polution
+- Protected against http param polution
-- Add headers for security (helmet)
+- Added headers for security (helmet)
-- Use cors to make API public (for now)
+- Used cors to make API public (for now)